papagiannakis/Elements/README.md

 Download (or clone) this repo (or your fork) and, in a python 3.8 environment, run ```pip install -e .```

-Go to the ```Elements/pyGLV/examples``` folder and quickstart by using/modifying one of the existing examples.
+Go to the ```Elements/examples``` folder and quickstart by using/modifying one of the existing examples.

+Installation instructions can be found [HERE](https://elementsproject.readthedocs.io/en/latest/source/getting_started/installation.html).

 ## Folder Structure